 Cover Level

-Comprehensive cover costs more than accident-only but covers the hereditary and illness conditions British Shorthairs are most prone to.
-The gap between comprehensive and accident-only is typically $28 - $50/month for a British Shorthair.
+Comprehensive cover is more expensive than accident-only but covers the hereditary and chronic conditions British Shorthairs are most susceptible to.
+The monthly difference is typically $28 - $38.

 Tips for British Shorthair Owners

-Practical ways to manage your British Shorthair's insurance and health costs.
+Practical ways to manage your British Shorthair's insurance and health costs in Australia.

 1